Connect with others who understand.

 • Bruising

-• Prolonged or unusual bleeding after injury, surgery, or trauma
+• Prolonged or unusual bleeding episodes after injury, surgery, or trauma

 • Frequent spontaneous bleeding episodes